Albania women's national football team: History

 The Albanian women's national football team was formed in 2011 and made their debut in a friendly against Macedonia FYR on 5 May 2011 at the Gjorgji Kyçyku Stadium.
 The match ended 1–0 with Albania's first win and midfielder Aurora Seranaj scoring the first goal for Albania.
 The national team ended the year with their second win against Macedonia FYR away in Struga.

 On 15 May 2012, Albania faced Montenegro in Bar and won 4–2.
 Three days later, the Albanian team won again with a rematch against Montenegro, winning 4–3 at the Loro Boriçi Stadium in Shkodër.
 On 22 May, Albania encountered Macedonia FYR again, winning 2–0 with 2 goals from Suada Jashari.
 The national team had so far been undefeated in 5 games, with 15 goals scored, and 6 goals conceded.
 On 29 August, The Albania national team participated in an unofficial football tournament held in Drama.
 The national team drew 1–1 with Amazons Drama and lost 0–3 to Greece.

+Albania's early progress stalled over the following seasons.
+During 2015 FIFA Women's World Cup qualifying, Albania finished bottom of a six-team group, winning just once in ten matches (1–0–9, 3 goals for, 54 against), including their heaviest ever defeat, 0–11 away to Norway in Durrës on 13 September 2014.
+Albania continued to compete in every subsequent World Cup and European Championship qualifying cycle without reaching a final tournament, generally finishing in the lower half of their groups throughout the 2017 and 2022 Euro qualifying campaigns and the 2019 and 2023 World Cup qualifying campaigns.